wittn-git/EDO-scheduling/README.md

 - [X] Change proof to: normalized, length optimized
 - [X] Add stepwise diversity dependent logging in experiments
 - [X] Do preliminary tests for the lambdas of XRAI
+- [X] Check if proof is possible for general metrics
+- [X] Run the experiments
-- [] Change paper structure in overleaf
+- [X] Change paper structure in overleaf
-- [] Run the experiments
 - [] Analyze the results
-- [] Check if proof is possible for general metrics <- Missing step
 - [] Write the paper
+- [] Create file for experimental data

 ### Neccessary Latex packages for tables
 \usepackage{array}